 Ian Denton is a commercial litigation lawyer.
 He holds the degrees of BCom/LLB (Hons) and a Mjur (Dist) from the University of Auckland.

 Ian regularly acts in proceedings and investigations in all areas of the Commerce Commission's jurisdiction including cartels, exclusionary conduct, misuse of market power, restrictive trade practices and other breaches of the Commerce Act 1986.
 He has acted in seeking clearance from the Commission for mergers and acquisitions and for third parties in opposing applications.
-He also acted in investigations and proceedings concerning misleading conduct under the Fair Trading Act 1986, fees and charges under the Consumer Credit Contracts and Finance Act 2003.
+He has also acted in numerous investigations and proceedings concerning misleading conduct under the Fair Trading Act 1986, and fees and charges under the Consumer Credit Contracts and Finance Act 2003.

 He also has experience in representing clients in connection with investigations and proceedings by the Securities Commission, Serious Fraud Office and Companies Office.

 Ian has appeared as counsel in proceedings in the District Court, High Court, Court of Appeal and in the Privy Council and is experienced in the mediation and arbitration of disputes.

 He is listed as a Leading individual in Competition Law and Insurance in the Asia Pacific Legal 500, is a ranked lawyer in Competition, Dispute Resolution and Insurance in Chambers Asia-Pacific and in the Global Competition Reviews.